Are you a new science lead? We've got 10 tips to help you start the year with confidence and a brand new toolkit!

 What resources do you have and do your staff know what’s available?
 It’s useful, even though it can be a pain, to sort and arrange your science cupboard so you know where everything is.
 This will help you figure out what you need to replenish or throw away altogether.
 The number of textbooks and resources found dating back to the ’90s will make you chuckle!

 Figure out what CPD yourself and your staff need/want and book courses to upskill your team.
-Start with your NQTs (if you have any) as they will appreciate the support and will help establish you in your professional capacity.
+Start with your ECTs (if you have any) as they will appreciate the support and will help establish you in your professional capacity.
 Show them our Explorify planning support videos.